kevinzakka/learn-linalg/notes.md

 - show that the product of unit lower-triangular is unit lower-triangular
 - thus L which is the product of all these L_k's is a unit lower-triangular matrix with the subdiagonal entries of all the seperate L_k's in the correct position.

+### Determinant of a Matrix

+We can compute the determinant of a matrix efficiently by using the LU factorization.
+Given the LUP decomposition of a matrix

+A = P^-1 L U, and the fact that

+- the determinant of a triangular matrix is the product of the diagonals.
+- the diagonal elements of L are all 1, hence we don't need to compute it's determinant.
+- the determinant of P

+## Cholesky Factorization

+Our discussion of Gaussian Elimination and the LU factorization led to a generic method for solving linear systems of equations.
+While this strategy always works, sometimes we can gain speed or numerical advantages by examining the particular system we are solving.
+In particular, we'll see how Hermitian positive definite matrices (and where they arise) can be decomposed into triangular factors twice as quickly as general matrices.

+The standard algorithm for this, Cholesky factorization, is a variant of Gaussian elimination that operates on both the left and the right of the matrix at once, preserving and exploiting symmetry.

+### Why Cholesky Factorization?

+While symmetric, positive definite matrices are rather special, they occur quite frequently in some applications, so their special factorization, called Cholesky decomposition, is good to know about.
+When you can use it, Cholesky decomposition is about a factor of two faster than alternative methods for solving linear equations.

+### Hermitian Positive Definite Matrices

+A real matrix A is symmetric if it has the same entries below and above the diagonal.
+In other words, a_ij = a_ji for all i,j (i != j) or A.T = A. Such a matrix satisfies x.T .
+A . y = y.T .
+A . x for all vectors x, y.

+More generally, when working with complex matrices, the analoguous of symmetric matrix is hermitian.
+A hermitian matrix has entries above the diagonal that are the complex conjugate of the entries below.
+This means that it is equal to its conjugate transpose or A = conj(A.T) or A = A.H where H is the conjugate transpose operation.

+Since the diagonal elements stay the same when taking the transpose, it follows necessarily that the diagonal elements of a hermitian matrix must be real, i.e. they are equal to their conjugates.

+A hermitian matric A satisfies conj(x).A.y = conj(conj(y).A.x).
+This means in particular that for any complex x, conj(x).A.x is real.
+If in addition, conj(x).A.x > 0 for all x != 0, then A is said to be hermitian positive definite.

+### Symmetric Gaussian Elimination

+Instead of seeking arbitrary lower and upper triangular factors L and U, Cholesky decomposition constructs a lower triangular matrix L whose transpose L.T can itself serve as the upper triangular part (remember that the transpose of a lower triangular matrix is upper triangular).